ItsMateo20/Cloud/README.md

 - And some other [**npm**](https://npmjs.com) packages (full list in [**package.json**](https://github.com/ItsMateo20/Cloud/blob/main/package.json))

+## How to Report Issues

+- To ask a question, [click here](https://github.com/ItsMateo20/Cloud/issues/new?labels=question&template=QUESTION.yml&title=%5BQuestion%5D%3A+).
+- to report a bug, [click here](https://github.com/ItsMateo20/Cloud/issues/new?assignees=ItsMateo20&labels=bug&template=BUG-REPORT.yml&title=%5BBug%5D%3A+).
+- To report a vulnerability, [click here](https://github.com/ItsMateo20/Cloud/issues/new?assignees=ItsMateo20&labels=vulnerability&template=VULNERABILTY.yml&title=%5BVulnerability%5D%3A+).

+## Security

+For security-related matters, please refer to our [Security Policy](./SECURITY.md).

 ## Contributing
 Contributions are welcome!
-If you have any ideas or improvements, feel free to submit a pull request.
+If you have any ideas or improvements, feel free to submit a pull request or ask anything [here](https://github.com/ItsMateo20/Cloud/issues/new?labels=question&template=QUESTION.yml&title=%5BQuestion%5D%3A+).

 ## License
 This project is licensed under the [MIT License](https://github.com/ItsMateo20/Cloud/blob/main/LICENSE.md).